axibase/atsd-use-cases/trends/presidential-trends/README.md

 ## Metrics

 Economic data is sourced from the Federal Reserve economic database [FRED](https://fred.stlouisfed.org/), stored in [ATSD](https://axibase.com/docs/atsd/), and visualized using the public-facing [Trends](../../tutorials/shared/trends.md) visualization tool.
-Each metric is enumerated in the table below along with its database identification name and definition.
+Each metric is enumerated in the table below along with its database identification name, definition, and a link to a Trends visualization.

 Metric | ID | Description| &nbsp;
 --|--|--|--